-I am a Senior Associate in the Occupational Disease team in Sheffield, acting for employees who have suffered injury as a result of their employment.
+I am a Partner in the Occupational Disease team in Sheffield, acting for employees who have suffered injury as a result of their employment.
 I have 10 years experience of handling a variety of disease claims, qualifying as a solicitor in April 2007.

 I primarily act for clients who suffer with respiratory conditions (particularly asthma), noise induced hearing loss, hand arm vibration syndrome and work related upper limb disorders.
 I have also acted in various niche disease claims including a claim brought by a gentleman with toxic brain syndrome, caused by exposure to paint fume.